 The easiest way to print it is on its side which took about 2 hours on normal quality.
 When it was done I stuck the stock GoPro mount with the original 3m double sided tape a very slight angle toward the center of the bed.
 Then I slid the whole thing into place and done.
 I must say there is nothing more satisfying than hearing that snap when the arm locks in place, one of the added benefits are you can take the arm off and on without having to undo anything.

 Seeing it in action, I think it works great.
 It feels pretty sturdy and resists most horizontal movement.
 There are still some small vibrations when watching the playback at normal speed but at high speed, you don’t notice it and since no one is going to watch a 3-hour print at normal speed on YouTube I think we’re good.

 Of course, nothing is perfect.
 The top of arm started to warp downwards from the heat of the bed it was pushing against but I didn’t see a noticeable impact.
 I’ll be fine-tuning this thing some more for a while.

 I uploaded the design to both the Trimble 3D Warehouse for my SketchUp users and to Thingiverse if you want to print it as is, links to both in the description.
 The nice thing is you can modify it to suit your needs, you can make it taller, or narrower, or even print a mounting bracket directly to it, pretty much anything as long as you remember the clearance issue on the bottom.

 If any of you peeps have ideas for improvements or a completely different idea for a mount don’t hesitate to share!

 This will be a work in progress to make it more stable without making it overly complex.
-One thing I did discover is if you apply a piece of aluminium foil to the top of the arm it will keep from warping down.
+One thing I did discover is if you apply a piece of aluminum foil to the top of the arm it will keep from warping down.